boucadair/CATS-framework/draft-ietf-cats-framework.md

 ## Service Access Processing

+NOTE Dirk: again, a C-PS "selects" path, according to its name, and does NOT compute path.
+Both are separate and different functions!

 A C-PS computes paths that lead to Egress CATS-Forwarders according to both service and network metrics that were advertised.
 A C-PS may be collocated with an Ingress CATS-Forwarder (as shown in {{fig-cats-example-overlay}}) or logically centralized (in a centralized model or hybrid model).

+NOTE Dirk: reworded the below and added a sentence on that provisioning of said selection logic:

-This document does not specify any algorithm for path computation and selection purposes to be supported by C-PSes.
-However, it is expected that a service request or local policy may feed the C-PS computation logic with Objective Functions that provide some information about the path characteristics (e.g., in terms of maximum latency) and the selected service contact instance.
+This document does not specify any particular algorithm for path selection purposes to be supported by C-PSes in order to not constrain the CATS framework to one possible selection only.
+Instead, it is expected that a service request or local policy may feed the C-PS with appropriate information on that selection logic that takes the suitable metric information as input and the selected service contact instance as output.
+Such "appropriate information" may be in the form of a selection identifier (akin to ports serving as service information), which is in turn mapped onto agreed upon selection mechanisms, enabling service-specific selections of the same set of metrics across many services.
+Such identifier may be provided "in-band", e.g., as part of the service request, or "out-of-band" through configuration means towards the C-PS.

 In the example shown in  {{fig-cats-example-overlay}}, the client sends a service access via the network through the "CATS-Forwarder 1", which is an Ingress CATS-Forwarder.
 Note that, a service access may consist of one or more service packets (e.g., Session Initiation Protocol (SIP) {{?RFC3261}}, HTTP {{?RFC9112}}, IPv6 {{?RFC8200}}, SRv6 {{?RFC8754}} or Real-Time Streaming Protocol (RTSP) {{?RFC7826}}) that carry the CS-ID and potential parameters.
 The Ingress CATS-Forwarder classifies the packets using the information provided by the CATS classifier (C-TC).
 When a matching classification entry is found for the packets, the Ingress CATS-Forwarder encapsulates and forwards them to the C-PS selected Egress CATS-Forwarder.
 When these packets reach the Egress CATS-Forwarder, the outer header of the possible overlay encapsulation will be removed and the inner packets will be sent to the relevant service contact instance.